-It is not easy to deal with gaslighting – how to deal with gaslighting is, undoubtedly, a process one needs to understand if your partner frequently resorts to gaslighting during any argument in your relationship.
+People experiencing gaslighting often feel confused, anxious, and unable to trust themselves.
+It is not easy to deal with gaslighting – how to deal with gaslighting is, undoubtedly, a process one needs to understand, especially if their partner frequently resorts to gaslighting during an argument in the relationship.

-Reasons why a partner would resort to gaslighting in a relationship
+Why would a partner resort to gaslighting in a relationship?

 Since healthy relationships rely on each other, it isn’t a surprise that they follow each other’s advice.
 They cooperate on their goals and pool their resources.

 It is the belief of most people to help each other, and if that is too impractical, we should at least help those that are close to us.
 Given that, it shouldn’t be necessary to play tricks to get someone close to do us favors.
 But some people still resort to gaslighting and other means of control.

 That right is unconditional with no strings attached.
 Gaslights want to keep that right, but don’t want their partner to have any.
 You may think it doesn’t sound fair, well it’s not, that’s the point.

 Gaslighting is a method manipulative partners use to control the relationship.
 There are low-handed people who don’t want an equal relationship with their partners.
 So, it is up to the partner at the receiving end to learn how to deal with gaslighting in a relationship.

 The moment you realize you are intimate with a potential gaslighter, but you want to keep the relationship, here is some advice on how to deal with gaslighting spouse.

 Such conditions make it difficult for the partner at the receiving end to skillfully deal with gaslighting – how to deal with gaslighting; therefore, calls for some expert advice.